piazzesiNiccolo/ASE/01_microserives-intro.md

 	- each service manage its own database

-	- *eventual consinstency and compensations* instead of distributed transactions
+	- *eventual consistency and compensations* instead of distributed transactions

-		-  We accept some inconsisencies but sooner or later the data will be consistent again.
+     -  We accept some inconsistencies but sooner or later the data will be consistent again.

 4. Independently deployed services

     - Each service should ideally start without any dependency on other services.
 Should reduce coupling as much as possible.